This feature is part of The Academy Way

 His continued upward trajectory was a sign of the indestructible mental attitude he developed at the Sporting academy.
 Not dissimilar to Cristiano Ronaldo, the leader of Portugal’s ‘Golden Generation’ maintained an insatiable appetite for victory to compliment his hunger, commitment and tremendous passion for the game.
 These were all characteristics which were born during his time at Sporting.

-Carvalho is highly regarded in his home country; Paulo Bento named in his final World Cup squad and although he only started the final group game against Ghana – which Portugal won 2-1– the extent of his talent and potential were obvious.
-During the win over Ghana, the Portugal players attacked with fluidity and confidence which was afforded to them courtesy of the balance and security Carvalho brings to the midfield.
-He is an intelligent and tactically astute operator that would slot in well at Old Trafford.
+Carvalho is highly regarded in his home country; it’s unsurprising considering his consistency, and he was a member of Portugal’s Euro 2016-winning squad.
+He is an intelligent and tactically astute operator who would slot in well at Old Trafford.
 His rise to prominence is further proof that the Sporting academy is still flourishing and producing stars on a regular basis.

 By Matt Gault.
 Follow @MattGault11